 After successful PDU session setup, PCF may trigger PDU session release when Validation condition is not satisfied.

-When the PCF knows, from the NWDAF as described in TS 23.288 [24], that the network performance in the area of interest goes below the criteria set by the operator, the PCF retrieves all the background transfer policies from the UDR, check the BDT policies that are not applicable due to the degradation of the network performance and calculates a list of new candidate BDT policies for the ASP to select..
+When the PCF knows, from the NWDAF as described in TS 23.288 [24], that the network performance in the area of interest goes below the criteria set by the operator, the PCF retrieves all the background transfer policies from the UDR, check the BDT policies that are not applicable due to the degradation of the network performance and calculates a list of new candidate BDT policies for the ASP to select.
 The PCF notifies the ASP on both the BDT policies that is not valid any longer and the candidate BDT policies via NEF if requested by the ASP.

 The PCF removes the BDT policy stored in the UDR for the corresponding background data transfer reference ID.

 When the AF receives the notification, the AF may select one of the background transfer policies included in the candidate list, and then inform the PCF about the selected background transfer policy.
-The PCF updates the background transfer policy stored in the UDR for the corresponding background transfer reference ID.
-As a consequence, the update in the UDR of the background transfer policy, if there is a change in the negotiated Time Window, the PCF identifies the UEs for which the background transfer policy was already applied and updates URSP rules with the new Validation Criteria as described in clause 4.16.12.2 of TS 23.502 [3].
+The PCF stores the newly selected background transfer policy into the UDR for the corresponding Background Transfer Reference ID.
+As a consequence, the PCF identifies the UEs for which the background transfer policy was already applied and updates URSP rules with the new Validation Criteria as described in clause 4.16.12.2 of TS 23.502 [3].

 NOTE 8: A PCF can subscribe to notifications on changes in background transfer policy in UDR.
 Upon reception of such notification the PCF has also to identify the UEs for which the background transfer policy was already applied and update URSP rules with the new Validation Criteria as described in clause 4.16.12.2 of TS 23.502 [3].